ljmeijer/documentation/content/english/book/networkguide.md

         Instantiate (playerBullet, playerBullet.transform.position, playerBullet.transform.rotation);
     }

 RPCs are transmitted reliably and ordered.
-For more information about RPCs, see the [[net-RPCDetails | RPC Details]] page.
+For more information about RPCs, see the [RPC Details](net-RPCDetails.html) page.

 ##Hints

-* Read through the [[Network Reference Guide]] if you're still unclear about how to use Network Views
+* Read through the [Network Reference Guide](networkguide.html) if you're still unclear about how to use Network Views
 * State Synchronization does not need to be disabled to use Remote Procedure Calls
 * If you have more than one Network View and want to call an RPC on a specific one, use `GetComponents(NetworkView)[i].RPC();`